aaronbloomfield/ccc/hws/btcscript/index.md

 While the library can do many things, below is a quick summary of the relevant aspects that you will need to know for this assignment.

 - Creating Bitcoin scripts is really just putting everything into a list.
 All the opcodes are named the same as on the [Bitcoin Script page](https://en.bitcoin.it/wiki/Script).
-Creating a script is just as simple as putting the opcodes in a Python list: `[ OP_RETURN ]` is how you would create the [provably unspendable transaction](../../slides/bitcoin.html#/unspendable) discussed in the lecture slides.
+For example, here is the the [provably unspendable transaction](../../slides/bitcoin.html#/unspendable) discussed in the lecture slides: `[ OP_RETURN ]`.
 Other things that go into scripts -- signatures and public key hashes -- are also just included in such a list.
 Assuming you got the types correct, then the library will create the full script from such a list.
 - You will enter your private key into scripts.py as a string.
 To convert it to the private key format that the library uses, you pass it to `CBitcoinSecret()`.
 The object returned has a `.pub` field, which is the public key (the type of that public key is `CPubKey`).
 And that public key can be converted into a Bitcoin address by calling `P2PKHBitcoinAddress.from_pubkey(public_key)`.
-In fact, this is almost the exact code used by the provided files to generate keys.
-For that we just used random data -- via `os.urandom(32)` -- instead of a pre-defined public key string.
-An example:
+In fact, this is almost the exact code used by the [bitcoinctl.py](bitcoinctl.py.html) ([src](bitcoinctl.py)) file to generate keys (although for that it just used random data -- via `os.urandom(32)` -- instead of a pre-defined public key string).
+Here is an example as to how to convert your keys:
   ```
 private_key = CBitcoinSecret(private_key_str)
 public_key = private_key.pub